Purchase funnel: Conversion funnel

 The modern conversion funnel can have many entrance points, meaning people can enter at any stage of their life-cycle, they can leave and enter again.
-This is why an effective online marketing strategy requires an omnichannel approach which combines various traffic sources, campaigns and re-engagement paths, and makes them work as one in order to finalize the purchase and even lead to loyal customers or brand advocates.
+This is why an effective online marketing strategy requires an omnichannel approach that combines various traffic sources, campaigns and re-engagement paths, and makes them work as one to finalize the purchase and even lead to loyal customers or brand advocates.